PowerGridModel/.github/SUPPORT.md

 There are a few ways to connect with the Power Grid Model project:

-* Submit an issue
+* Post a discussion in the [Discussions](https://github.com/orgs/PowerGridModel/discussions) tab of the organization.
-* Send an email to the Technical Steering Committee: <powergridmodel-tsc@lists.lfenergy.org>.
+* Submit an issue in the individual repository

 ## How to ask for help, suggest a feature, or give recommendations.